amirouche/ff.js/README.md

 ### `Router`'s `view`

-a route's `view` must return a reactjs component.
+A route's `view` must return a reactjs component.
 It takes as arguments the current application's `model` and `makeController` aliased `mc`.

 **E.g.**::